ntaraujo/killer/README.md

 It's known the hotkey "Ctrl+Shift+K" may not work until the next user logon

-As pointed on [#2](https://github.com/ntaraujo/killer/issues/2), Killer versions < 0.7.3 can be misundertood as virus because of specific compilation problems.
+As pointed out in [#2](https://github.com/ntaraujo/killer/issues/2), Killer versions < 0.7.3 can be misundertood as viruses due to specific compilation problems.
 If you experienced this, just update the app.

 ## 🔧 Contributing